AvrahamMeyers/Database-Mini-Project/README.md

-# Database-Mini-Project
+# AirlineSchedulingSystem_DatabaseProject
-Mini Project work by Avraham Meyers and Eli Isaacs
+# Work By: Avraham Meyers and Eli Isaacs

 As part of the class project of an airline management system, we are tasked with the scheduling system.
 This involves the following entities: